Rexeh/joystick-diagrams/readme.md

 [Please read](templates/readme.md)

 # Support / Beer fund

+## Discord
+If you have any issues/questions, pop along to discord - https://discord.gg/JC5QFMB

+## Beer
 I plan to expand this out and continue on this journey.
 I'd appreciate any donations for time saved and to help me continue to support this program.
 [Donate via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WLLDYGQM5Z39W&source=url)